andrybc/Courses/COP3402/readME.txt

-Make sure all the input files and lex.c are in the same folder Then type "gcc parsercodegen.c -o parser" into the console Then type "./parser <input file name>"
+Make sure all the input files and lex.c are in the same folder Then type "gcc -o hw4compiler hw4compiler.c" into the console Then type "./hw4compiler <input file name>"